The tutorial video below covers the same topics as this article.

 NOTE: You can also whitelist any IP address using the Access List Options.
 Whitelisted IPs will never be blocked despite any traps they may trigger.
 This option can be especially useful to allow internal tool access, such as automation test tools, which can be mistaken as malicious bots.

-To do so, follow the steps above, but click allow in step 4.
+To do so, follow the steps above, but click whitelist in step 5.